EasyJet pilot suspended after plane flies too close to mountain top in near-miss

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-An easyJet pilot has been suspended after a jet carrying around 200 people flew too close to a mountain as it descended into Egypt.
+An easyJet pilot has been suspended after a jet carrying up to 190 people flew too close to a mountain as it descended into Egypt.

 Captain Paul Elsworth was operating an easyJet flight travelling from Manchester airport to the popular Red Sea resort town of Hurghada, Egypt last month.